-- Saima Aslam, MBBS, Professor of Medicine, University of California San Diego, San Diego, CA.
+- Saima Aslam, MBBS, Professor of Medicine, University of California San Diego, San Diego, Calif.

-- Anthony Maresso, Ph.D.
-Professor and Founder of TAILOR Labs, Department of Molecular Virology and Microbiology, Baylor College of Medicine, Houston, TX.
+- Anthony Maresso, Ph.D., Professor and Founder of TAILOR Labs, Department of Molecular Virology and Microbiology, Baylor College of Medicine, Houston, Texas.

 Visit journals.asm.org/journal/aac to browse issues and/or submit a manuscript.